The Instant Pot Lux60 6-in-1: only $49

 I haven't found any reviews of this Pro model to speak of, but over at Best Buy, it has a 4.8-star average -- though from only nine buyers.
 Even so, a $130 speaker for $55?
 Worth a look!

-CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
+CNET's Cheapskate scours the web for great deals on PCs, phones , gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

 Discuss: Cook all the things with the Instant Pot Lux60 6-in-1 for $49